 Our traditional village school building is beautifully nestled in the Hurtwood Forest with lots of outside space offering children a varied mix of indoor and outdoor learning and enabling them to enjoy a wide range of cross-curricular activities to support mental and physical development.
 Our classrooms are carefully equipped with the right mix of technology and hands-on, in person teaching to ensure a broad and balanced learning programme that maximises educational impact.

 Our after school clubs provide additional opportunities for children to extend their educational experience and get even more from their time at the school - ranging from tennis to Forest Club to even wood-work.
 Breakfast Club from 8am every morning offers children a sustaining breakfast and the chance to meet and play with their friends (and busy parents to get the day started that bit earlier).

-Whilst our school receives most of its funding from the Government through the Education Funding Agency, as an independent free school, we are also required to top-up our annual budget in a number of ways.
+Whilst our school receives most of its funding from the Government through the Education & Skills Funding Agency, as an independent free school, we are also required to top-up our annual budget in a number of ways.
 In return for the rich and varied personalised learning benefits offered by the school, Peaslake parents get involved both in fundraising and support the day-to-day running of the school.
 Find out more about the role of parents at the school here.

 Importantly, our school is both child-centric and community-centric, providing early years education in the midst of the community within which children live.
 By learning alongside their peers and friends they form lasting friendships.

 The connections made between parents from the same community are also very important both for the cohesion of the school and the wider community.

 The school also has a clear Christian ethos.
 It has been a Church of England school for much of its history, and has built up close links with the local church over the past two decades.
 These connections are further reinforced by the affiliation of the Free School with our local Church, St Mark's here in the village and children benefit from regular interaction with members of the Church leadership team.